-The standard deposit ranges from between 1 to 4 weeks fee; it is held in a similar way to a residential letting and is used if there is a need to redecorate the room once the resident leaves or to replace any of the items which have worn during their care, for example a mattress.
+The standard deposit ranges from between 1 to 4 weeks fee; it is held in a similar way to a residential letting and is used if there is a need to redecorate the room once the resident leaves or to replace any of the items which have been worn during their care, for example, a mattress.
 It is recommended that this is covered early in the discussion between care seekers and prospective care homes.
-The terms for the deposits’ release should be documented clearly in any contracts.
+The terms for the deposits’ release should be documented clearly in any contract.

 Administration charges are a non-refundable fee charged by some care providers ahead of a resident moving into their home.
 They are put in place to cover the time taken by the senior team of the care home to visit a prospective resident to conduct a pre-admission assessment, complete a care plan and issue contracts.

 Many care home providers have now dropped these charges after the Competition and Markets Authority (CMA) issued new guidance on these one-off fees.
 In Feb 2019 the CMA issued court proceedings against Care UK as they had failed to repay 1,600 residents who were unfairly charged an upfront fee of as much as £3,000.